-This is a very interesting question because the answers are not what you might traditionally expect.
-Most of the answers given by individuals, online and otherwise, actually don’t make logical sense if you think through them.
+This is a fascinating question because the answers are not what you might traditionally expect.
+Most of the answers given by individuals, online and otherwise, actually don’t really make sense.

 Larger dogs tend to die earlier than smaller dogs.
 Of all things about aging, we know this one best.
-Dogs have been greatly affected by breeding, and larger dogs such as Great Danes and Saint Bernards are, with all respects, larger than the species was ever intended to grow.
-Their cardiovascular systems, heart and lungs, must operate with greater intensity and thus simply wear down.
-Moreover, these breeds tend to have significant health problems.
+Dogs have significantly been affected by breeding, and larger dogs such as Great Danes and Saint Bernards are, with all respects, larger than the species was ever intended to grow.
+Their cardiovascular systems, heart, and lungs, must operate with higher intensity and thus simply wear down easier.

-However, it’s not simply an issue of size.
+However, it’s not merely an issue of size.
 Were it an issue of size, elephants (lifespan of 60 years) would never outlive mice (lifespan of 2 years).
-People tend to simply say “large animals require more effort to survive” without really thinking about this fact.
+People tend to simply say, “large animals require more effort to survive” without really thinking about this point.
 In fact, the ultimate answer may simply be that larger breeds of dogs were tampered with, genetically speaking.
 Wild dogs tend to be around 30 to 40 pounds; dogs that exceed this weight have been bred for appearance, weight, disposition, and many other factors that notably did not include breeding for longevity.

 It should be noted that dingos, when brought into captivity, often live up to 24 years of age.
 While it would be impossible to draw distinct conclusions from such a vague subset of data, it could very well be that dog lifespan today is chiefly determined by the amount and direction of human intervention.

 The Role of Neutering and Spaying